 - Sport and exercise psychology

-Whilst the degree is predominantly assessed through a combination of coursework and practical examination, students will also develop an extensive portfolio of professional practice and case study evidence.
+The degree is predominantly assessed through a combination of coursework and practical examination.
+Students will also develop an extensive portfolio of professional practice and case study evidence.

 Outdoor Adventure, Cynefin and Graduates Success